Joseph: Savior in Egypt

 • Joseph made no comparable sacrifice as Yeshua.
 Joseph lived in the lap of luxury and his family was given the most fertile portion of Egypt while the Egyptian people sank into poverty and lost their liberty.
 The divide between the rich and the poor widened considerably, a natural consequence of bloated government and nepotism.
 Joseph, who with the best motives only wanted to save the nation from destruction and did, unwittingly set the stage for the oppression of the Israelites during the days of Moses.

-Joseph’s life is remarkable in that no sin is attributed to him.
-He endured suffering brought on by the treachery of his brothers, forced emigration to Egypt, his life as a slave, and his arrest and imprisonment on a false charge.
-In so doing Joseph was able to ultimately procure salvation for his family.
-Joseph's most shining virtue was that in recognizing the sovereignty of God and provide for their needs (Gen 50:15-21).
-Joseph’s life was one of faithfulness to God and fruitfulness for Him (Heb 11:21-22).
+Joseph's life is remarkable in many ways.
+He endured suffering brought on by the treachery of his brothers, forced emigration to Egypt, his life as a slave, his arrest and imprisonment on a false charge.
+Then his life was changed by a miraculous elevation to a royal status.
+The end result of this strange series of events was that Joseph was able to procure salvation for his family.
+Joseph's most shining virtue was that in recognizing the sovereignty of God in bringing good out of evil (Gen 50:20) and providing for the needs of his brothers' families (Gen 50:21).
+Joseph's life was one of faithfulness to the core principle of loyalty to God.

 Copyright © 2011-2020 by Blaine Robison.
 All rights reserved.